 Essential Oils Can Cause Harm

-- One Canadian woman infused her water with citrus oils and lathered her skin with lavender oil as she was informed that this would help reduce stress, to her surprise she ended up with a rash on her forearms which then lead to raised welts across her abdominal area and the back of her neck, her eyes became swollen and blisters appeared on her face, turns out she had a severe toxic reaction to the essential oils
+- One Canadian woman infused her water with citrus oils and lathered her skin with lavender oil as she was informed that this would help reduce stress, to her surprise she ended up with a rash on her forearms which then lead to raised welts across her abdominal area and the back of her neck, her eyes became swollen and blisters appeared on her face, turns out she had a severe toxic reaction to the essential oils.
+You can read more about this particular case on WebMD by clicking here.

-- Other sides effects that have been reported as a result of misuse of essential oils are rashes, respiratory issues, allergic reactions and chemical burns
+- Other side effects that have been reported as a result of misuse of essential oils are rashes, respiratory issues, allergic reactions and chemical burns

 My experiences with essential oils have been extremely positive.
 Now that I am more aware of the risks and the importance of using them following the guidelines set out for their use (guidelines vary for each oil) I will continue using them keeping in mind that not all oils are intended for use of ingestion, diffusing and applying to the skin and it’s imperative that we know about the oils we are using.